-Women and their families should not bear the brunt of deficit reduction.
-Increased revenues from those with the greatest ability to pay must be a major part of any deficit reduction plan.
-Maintaining and strengthening programs like those listed below protects the most vulnerable today and expands opportunity for a stronger shared future.
+A fair federal budget must include increased revenues from those with the greatest ability to pay and invest in programs like those listed below to protect the most vulnerable today and expand opportunity for a stronger shared future.

 Women who head families and elderly women are especially reliant on programs for low-income people.

-Many low-income assistance programs are designed to improve the lives of poor children — and more than half of all poor children live in single-mother families.
-More than four in ten single-mother families, and nearly one in two black and Latina single-mother families, were poor in 2012.
-More than four in five poor single-parent families were headed by women.
+Many low-income assistance programs are designed to improve the lives of poor children—and nearly six in ten poor children lived in single-mother families in 2013.
+Four in ten single-mother families, and nearly one in two black and Latina single-mother families, were poor.
+Nearly nine in ten poor single-parent families were headed by women.

-Women are over two-thirds of the elderly poor, and more than one in ten women 65 and older was poor in 2012.
-Elderly women of color and elderly women who live alone are particularly vulnerable: in 2012, more than one in five black and Latina elderly women were poor and more than one in six elderly women living alone were poor.
+Women were over two-thirds of the elderly poor, and more than one in nine women 65 and older was poor in 2013.
+Elderly women of color and elderly women who live alone are particularly vulnerable: in 2013, about one in five black elderly women, elderly Latinas, and elderly women living alone were poor.

 Protecting Women’s Health

 Medicaid is a joint federal-state program that provides health coverage for low-income people and plays a critical role in providing health coverage for women of all ages and needs.
 It covers a comprehensive array of services including prenatal care, well-child visits, preventive services like mammograms and pap smears, and long-term care services including nursing home coverage.
 Over 22 million women get their health coverage from Medicaid, and more than two-thirds of adult Medicaid recipients are women.
-In 2012, more than 36 million children received health coverage through Medicaid.
+In 2013, more than 37 million children received health coverage through Medicaid.